ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 	>	Z4K supports backing up Kubernetes workloads and their data to an Extended Journal Copy and restoring them from the Extended Journal Copy to the original site, or to a different site/namespace.
 -	Protect Ingress Controller Resources
 	>	Z4K supports replicating Ingress Controller Resources so networking configuration can be replicated and easily deployed on the recovery site.
--	Taints and Tolerations
-	>	Z4K supports taints and tolerations configuration for nodes and pods.
--	Tweaks
-	>	How to view and configure tweaks and values.

 #### Creating a VPG